-The Indesit Moon washing machine advert had a catchy tag line, “Future Friendly” and a catchy music track by New Order (Hey Now What You Doing, from the album Waiting For The Sirens’ Call).
-I’m sceptical about the use of the phrase “future friendly” though.
+The Indesit Moon washing machine advert had a catchy tag line, “Future Friendly”, and a catchy music track by New Order.
+I’m sceptical about the use of the phrase future friendly though.

 Update: April 2011

 The Indesit Moon has now been the subject of a BBC Watchdog item due to them receiving so many complaints about it.
 The focus of the programme’s criticism is that the Indesit Moon is particularly vulnerable to the nasty build up of grease, grime, sludge, bacteria and black mould as described in my Washerhelp article Washing machine smells – causes of grease, slime and black mould inside washing machines.

 Which although affecting any washing machine if the conditions I describe are present, the Indesit Moon appears to be uniquely incapable of doing the 90 degree maintenance boil wash manufacturers (including Indesit themselves) recommend.

 If you have a Moon model which is covered in mould and grease you should read the article above for tips on how to discourage the problem.

 Although the moon cannot do a 90 degree wash you can still try to limit the problem by not using liquid detergents, doing a 60 degree maintenance wash regularly with normal detergent containing bleaching agent etc.

 On balance I think it’s fair to say this model should be avoided.

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..